-A score < 30 is considered a poor rating and you may have to pay an additional premium or face your policy been cancelled by your insurer.
+A score < 30 is considered a poor rating and may result in an additional premium being added to your policy or the policy being cancelled by your insurer.

 Your insurer relies on trips to be recorded to update you monthly with your profile score.

 If there are no journeys a score cannot be provided.
 If you will be off the road it is important to book time out on the User Profile in the app.

 Your score can be low for many reasons.
 For example, bad turns, bad acceleration, sudden braking and even speeding.
 If you have any concerns, please contact the ChilliDrive Support team to request in depth details of your trips.
 The ChilliDrive Support team can also advise you on areas to improve.

 A cornering score is based on how much you brake while turning (e.g. at a junction) or going around a bend in the road.
 If you brake heavily while you are doing this, it will count against your score.
 If you brake before a bend or corner, you will get a higher cornering score.

 The Chillidrive app will sometimes undergo maintenance/upgrades to improve your experience.
 This will result in an onscreen message advising you that your trips are processing and you may not see your score or mileage.